About

 Weddings and Events

-After playing weddings for over twenty-five years, John Paul has gained a tremendous appreciation for their beauty and complexity.
+After playing weddings for over thirty years, John Paul has gained a tremendous appreciation for their beauty and complexity.
 As a provider of music for the wedding, John Paul does as much as he can to help make the music-planning process as easy and pleasurable as possible.

 Recording and Composing